joybio/multiPrime/README.md

 			--*.out: the start and stop positions of each accession and its corresponding primer pair.
 			--*.pair.num: the target number of each primer.
 			--*.total.acc.num: the total target number of final primer sets.
+			--*.unmatched.fa: the sequences that were not captured by the core primer set with setting mismatches.
 		--core_candidate_primers_sets.txt: core candidate primers in each cluster
 		--core_candidate_primers_sets:  directory contain all core candidate primers in fasta --sort.core_candidate_primers_sets.txt: sorted by the number of core candidate primers in each line (cluster)